Research process overview

 In this post, we’ll get started with exploring research sources to help you begin your idea-gathering journey.

-If you read my overview on the research process for general nonfiction writers, you’ve gotten a notebook to keep random thoughts and sources you come across in one convenient place.
+If you read my overview on the research process for general nonfiction writers, you’ve got a notebook in which to keep random thoughts and sources you come across.
 In it, you’ve already written down what you know about the topic (commonly called a brain dump) and what people you know personally and through social media had to say about it (a collective brainstorm).

-Maybe that’s led you to write down a few things about the topic you’d like to know or a few things you’re wondering about.
+Maybe you’ve written down a few things about the topic you’d like to learn more about.
 Perhaps you’re going off on interesting tangents related to, but not exactly on, the topic.

 All this is excellent.
 Write it all down and let the ideas marinate in the background while you move on.

 This first step is sometimes called “preliminary research.”
 While going through this step, keep your notebook handy.
-Exploring research sources will either create a base for your further explorations or it will convince you that this topic is not for you.
+Exploring sources readily available on the topic will either create a base for your further explorations or it will convince you that this topic is not for you.
 Either way, it’s worth doing well.